FarisHijazi/Rarbg-Enhancer-UserScript/README.md

   - I originally got the idea from [this script](https://greasyfork.org/en/scripts/12648-rarbg-add-magnet-link) by the user [Cisco](https://greasyfork.org/en/users/16455-cisco).
   - This is just a shoutout to Cisco for inspiring me to start, as there was no contribution.

+## Licence

+This project licenced under the [MIT](/LICENCE) licence, this script is for educational purposes, I am NOT promoting piracy, this is just a tool to improve a website's UI.

 ----

 ## Todo